ammegandchips/EPoCH/Pipeline.md

----
-title: "Pipeline for running an EPoCH script"
+#Pipeline for running an EPoCH script
-author: "Gemma Sharp"
-date: "09/12/2020"
-output: html_document
----

 ## Step 1